Natanael Beskow: Biography

 Beskow was born in Hallingeberg, Sweden (now Västervik Municipality, Småland, Sweden).
 The son of a priest, Beskow graduated from secondary school in 1883 and got a degree in theological philosophy at Uppsala University in 1884.

 From 1888-92, he studied at the Royal Swedish Academy of Arts in Stockholm.
 He married the children's book author Elsa Beskow in 1897 while she was teaching at Djursholms samskola where he served as head master.
 Beskow was the headmaster of the newly established co-educational school in Djursholm from 1897 to 1909.
 They had six sons together.

 During this time he worked as an artist, and earned a degree in practical theology in 1895.
 In 1896 he accepted an invitation from the previous year to become a preacher in Djursholm, which was being built at the time.
 Beskow never wholeheartedly agreed with the Swedish church's profession of faith, and was never ordained as a minister.

-In 1912, with Ebba Pauli, he founded Birkagården, the first of Sweden's so-called "settlements" (hemgård); Beskow was director of Birkagården from 1912-46.
-He was headmaster of the boarding school (folkhögskola) at Birkagården from 1916-30, as well as honorary doctorate of theology at Lund University in 1918, and president of the Swedish Association for Christian Social Life (Förbundet för kristet samhällsliv), which he established, from 1918-43.
+In 1912, with Ebba Pauli, he founded Birkagården, the first of Sweden's so-called "settlements" (hemgård); Beskow was director of Birkagården from 1912 to 1946.
+He was headmaster of the boarding school (folkhögskola) at Birkagården from 1916 to 1930, as well as honorary doctorate of theology at Lund University in 1918, and president of the Swedish Association for Christian Social Life (Förbundet för kristet samhällsliv), which he established, from 1918 to 1943.

 Beskow was a radical pacifist.
 He was also involved with the campaign for women's suffrage in Sweden (which was granted in 1919), and with the labor unions.
 Beskow was often engaged in leading negotiations, and became a prominent negotiator.

 Vänlighet är kärlekens småmynt att användas i de dagliga utgifterna.

 ("Kindness is love's loose change, to be used for daily expenses.")